VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

 record: <string>

 # The expression to evaluate.
 The expression language depends on the type value.
-# By default MetricsQL expression is used.
+# By default, MetricsQL expression is used.
 If group.type="graphite", then the expression
 # must contain valid Graphite expression.
 expr: <string>